 Lesson 8 – What truly creates change?

-When I asked Ben Taj “What works in truly transforming people” he beautifully gave all of us at the dinner table his research and analytical understanding of the answer to this question.
+When I asked Ben Taj “What works in truly developing change in people” he gave his research and analytical understanding of the answer to this question.
 As a leader in the area of Positive Psychology at Pennsylvania University, he started by informing us what factors are not necessarily guarantees of success.

 - Qualifications – A qualified Psychiatrist, with all his/her medical training and years of specialisation (all up at least 9 years including a medical degree) may not be the most successful at “fixing” people’s malaise or inspiring them to be their best.